brycewray/hugo-site/content/posts/2018/11/some-curmudgeonish-thoughts.md

 featured_image_caption: "Image: Pixabay" # quotation marks to allow colon

 ---
 Here are a few odds and ends—some a tad acerbic, some not so much.
-And I swear I’m not trying to sound like the late [Andy Rooney](https://www.biography.com/people/andy-rooney-9542557), or even a parody&nbsp;thereof.&nbsp;.&nbsp;.&nbsp;
+And I swear I’m not trying to sound like the late [Andy Rooney](https://www.biography.com/people/andy-rooney-9542557), or even a parody&nbsp;thereof.&nbsp;&nbsp;.&nbsp;.&nbsp;.

 {{< youtubexpar u8pCsfT1gDU >}}